jhpyle/docassemble/_docs/background.md

 always run using the special "cron user."
 Therefore, if you want your scheduled task to send an e-mail to "the user," make sure you collect the real user's e-mail address into a variable beforehand.
-During the scheduled task, a call to [`user_info()`] will retrieve information about the "cron user," which is not what you want.
+During the operation of a scheduled task, a call to [`user_info()`] will retrieve information about the "cron user," which is not what you want.

 If your interview is a [multi-user interview], make sure that the "cron user" is not inadvertently kicked out of your interview before